Choreographic Quick Changes: First-Class Location (Set) Polymorphism: Related Work

 \subsection{Higher-Order Communication}

 Another important aspect of concurrent systems is \emph{higher-order communication}: communicating a channel (or channel name) over a channel.
 This feature is critical to model systems with a dynamic communication topology, and can be expressed natively in many untyped process calculi such as the $\pi$-calculus and its higher-order variant the $\text{HO}\pi$-calculus~\cite{Sangiorgi93}.
 Previous work proving deadlock-freedom for concurrent languages with higher-order communication has relied on advanced typing regimes, like higher-order session types~\cite[see, e.g.,][]{MostrousY07,CostaMPV22,PocasCMV23}, that are highly complex and impose significant restrictions on communication patterns, like requiring them to be from a regular or context-free grammar.
+There exist simpler (multiparty) session type systems based on linear and separation logic that support first-class--sessions and --endpoints~\citep{JacobsBK22,JacobsHK24}, but they must impose an acyclic inter-session communication topology to guarantee deadlock freedom.

 PolyChor$\lambda$ supports a restricted form of higher-order communication using \emph{delegation}, where one process can request that another perform an interaction on their behalf.
 In particular, they allow processes to communicate entire choreographies, which may themselves contain communication.
 However, the type system prevents delegated computation from containing unresolved location variables, limiting the expressive power.